nickbrandt/GitLab/doc/development/api_graphql_styleguide.md

   end
 ```

-And then we can use these resolver on fields:
+Then we can use these resolver on fields:

 ```ruby
 # In PipelineType